Ethylene glycol Prices, markets & analysis

 Ethylene glycol: Market overview

-MEG in Europe is expected to be balanced-to-tight in 2014.
-There are glycol and upstream ethylene oxide (EO) shutdowns scheduled for the second, third and fourth quarters that will curtail availability in Europe.
-However, fresh polyethylene terephthalate (PET) output pulling on MEG supplies will partly depend on whether existing or old PET capacities will reduce output or shut down as a consequence.
+MEG in Europe is expected to be balanced-to-tight.
+There are more glycol and upstream ethylene oxide (EO) plant shutdowns scheduled for Q3 and Q4 that will curtail availability.
+Fresh polyethylene terephthalate (PET) output pulling on MEG supplies will partly depend on how new plants run and whether existing or old PET capacities reduce output or shut down as a consequence.

 News & analysis